Security+ vs CISSP

 Most cybersecurity professionals accumulate 4–6 active certifications across a 15-year career.
 The cost compounds; budget $1,500–$3,000/year for continuing education, recertifications, and maintenance fees once you have 3+ certs.

-Practice the strategic context with CISO Game
+Practice the strategic context with CISO Simulator

 Studying for Security+ or CISSP is academic; understanding which certifications your team needs is strategic.
-Play CISO Game free to run a 5-year security program where every hire decision factors in cert coverage.
+Play CISO Simulator free to run a 5-year security program where every hire decision factors in cert coverage.
 The simulator forces you to choose between hiring a CISSP-credentialed senior analyst (high salary, high impact) or two Security+ juniors with deeper raw capacity — exactly the tradeoff real CISOs make.

 Related guides